-We’re sharing these cute DIY snowman treats we created!
-If you love a good holiday project, this edible snowman craft is so much fun to make.
+We’re sharing these cute edible DIY snowman treats we created!
+If you love a good holiday project, these edible snowman snacks are so much fun to make.

 Super cute snowman snacks